-Legislation such as the Intermodal Surface Transportation Efficiency Act of 1991, the Clean Air Act Amendments of 1990, the Americans with Disabilities Act, Transportation Equity Act for the 21 Century (TEA 21), SAFETEA-LU, Moving Ahead for Progress in the 21st Century (MAP-21), and the more recent Fixing America's Surface Transportation (FAST Act), has not only placed new demands on local governments, but has also given them new vehicles for development.
+Legislation such as the Intermodal Surface Transportation Efficiency Act of 1991, the Clean Air Act Amendments of 1990, the Americans with Disabilities Act, Transportation Equity Act for the 21 Century (TEA 21), SAFETEA-LU, Moving Ahead for Progress in the 21st Century (MAP-21), Fixing America's Surface Transportation (FAST Act), and the more recent Bipartisan Infrastructure Law, has not only placed new demands on local governments, but has also given them new vehicles for development.
 One vehicle is an enhanced community involvement role in the planning process.
 The nation's Metropolitan Planning Organizations (MPO) have been charged with enriching the transportation planning process with greater public awareness and involvement.
 The North Delta Regional Planning and Development District (NORTH DELTA/OCOG) is the designated MPO for the Monroe Urbanized Area.